SandaAbhishekSagar/Lambda_MGEN_GPT/SINGLE_DEPLOYMENT_SCRIPT.md

 ## 🎉 **Success Indicators**

-Your integrated deployment is successful when:
+Your deployment is successful when:

 1. ✅ **No HuggingFace errors** in the logs
-2. ✅ **ChromaDB connects successfully** to the cloud database
+2. ✅ **ChromaDB connects successfully** using the working Railway method
 3. ✅ **Embedding model loads** without errors
 4. ✅ **Chat responses** are generated successfully
 5. ✅ **GPU utilization** is visible in nvidia-smi